jruby/warbler/README.txt

    config.features = %w(FEATURE)

-Currently, two features are available.
+Currently, three features are available.

 * +gemjar+: This bundles all gems into a single gem file to reduce the number of files in the .war.
 This is mostly useful for Google